coderefinery/workshop-intro/livestream.md

 ### How the workshop works

 This is a livestreamed workshop!
-You can follow this workshop in various ways:
+Everyone will watch the livestream.
+In week 1, there will also be exercises, which you can do in various ways:

 ![Ways of attending a CodeRefinery workshop , exercise sessions](img/exercise_options.png)